debajyoty/Inter-crossedCL/README.md

-#### Inter-crossedCNNLSTM: A Means to generate a New Vision for Hyperspectral Image Classification
+#### Inter-crossedCL: A Means to generate a New Vision for Hyperspectral Image Classification
 # Illustration
 We combined 3DCNN, 2DCNN and LSTM models and they helped to overcome all the challenges which are faced during exclusively and severally applying all the supervised models at the time of Hyperspectral image classification.

-# Inter-crossedCNNLSTM Model
+# Inter-crossedCL Model

 ![](101.jpg)